rahul-1809/sms_spam_classification/README.md

   * Bernoulli NB
 * Print best parameters and scores.

-### 9. Model Comparison and ROC Curve
+### 10. Model Comparison and ROC Curve

-* Select top models (e.g., Logistic Regression, Random Forest, Multinomial NB, AdaBoost).
+* Select top models (Random Forest, Multinomial NB, Bernoulli NB).
 * Plot ROC curves and calculate AUC for comparison.

-### 10. Model Saving
+### 11. Model Saving

-* Save trained models and `CountVectorizer` using `joblib.dump()`.
+* Save top trained models and `CountVectorizer` using `joblib.dump()`.

 ## Streamlit Interface

-A simple and interactive user interface has been built using **Streamlit** to allow users to input SMS messages and receive classification results in real time.
+A simple and interactive user interface has been built using Streamlit to allow users to input SMS messages and receive classification results in real time.

----
+## Contributing

+Contributions are welcome.
-For any enhancements or issues, feel free to fork or raise a pull request.
+Feel free to fork the repo, create a branch, and open a pull request to improve the project.